flashcarts/nds-index/_card/ace3ds-original.md

 website: http://ace3ds.com
 ---

 The original Ace3DS is a DSTT clone.
-Unlike the Ace3DS teams later carts, it cannot run Ace Wood.
+Unlike the Ace3DS teams newer flashcarts, it cannot run ACE Wood.

 **DO NOT** run the original TTMenu from ndstt.com as it will **brick** your flashcart!